Colleges by Location

 Need-based

-1,133 students were given some form of need-based financial aid.
+1,133 students were awarded some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Mississippi University for Women is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was 1,640.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $5,471,658, and state $188,940.
+The total number of students (including freshmen) who were determined to have financial need was found to be 1,640.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $5,471,658, and state $188,940.

 $5,548